yannikmadeheim-del/pyFBS-nonlinear/docs/examples/examples.rst

 Here is a gallery of examples demonstrating the capabilities of pyFBS.
 Besides the functionalities, already incorporated in pyFBS, you can also find basic theoretical principles of the methods used for these examples.
-If any of the topics interests you, all methods are accompanied with several references, that lead you to more detailed descriptions or more advanced applications.
+If any of the topics interests you, all methods are accompanied with several references, that lead you to more detailed theoretical backgrounds or more advanced applications.
 Have fun exploring FBS field!

 Basic examples